satyamgovila/MLOPs-Building-Auto-Regressor-Model-Time-Series-Analysis-Deploying-on-GCP/README.md

 * A time series analysis encompasses statistical methods for analyzing time series data.
 These methods enable us to extract meaningful statistics, patterns and other characteristics of the data.
 Time series are visualized with the help of line charts.
 So, time series analysis involves understanding inherent aspects of the time series data so that we can create meaningful and accurate forecasts.

+**Time Series terminology**

+There are various terms and concepts in time series that we should know.
+These are as follows:-

+1 Dependence- It refers to the association of two observations of the same variable at prior time periods.

+2 Stationarity- It shows the mean value of the series that remains constant over the time period.
+If past effects accumulate and the values increase towards infinity then stationarity is not met.

+3 Differencing- Differencing is used to make the series stationary and to control the auto-correlations.
+There may be some cases in time series analyses where we do not require differencing and over-differenced series can produce wrong estimates.

+4 Specification - It may involve the testing of the linear or non-linear relationships of dependent variables by using time series models such as ARIMA models.

+5 Exponential Smoothing - Exponential smoothing in time series analysis predicts the one next period value based on the past and current value.
+It involves averaging of data such that the non-systematic components of each individual case or observation cancel out each other.
+The exponential smoothing method is used to predict the short term prediction.

+6 Curve fitting - Curve fitting regression in time series analysis is used when data is in a non-linear relationship.

+7 ARIMA - ARIMA stands for Auto Regressive Integrated Moving Average.

 **GCP MLOPs Environment**

 Google Cloud facilitates end-to-end MLOps with its range of services and products.
 From conducting exploratory data analysis to deploying machine learning models, there is a need for processes to be in place that ensures practices such as CI/CD and Continuous Training are carried out.
 In this project, we aim to highlight the core services that help set up the MLOps environment on Google Cloud Platform such as Cloud Build , Container Registry , Google Kubernetes Engine (GKE) , Cloud Storage , etc.